 American dollar (USD)

 Withdrawing money from ATMs can be done in all larger cities.
-Usually you can only withdraw with a Visa card.
-Master card are not accepted everywhere.
+Usually you can only withdraw with a Visa Card.
+Master Card is not accepted everywhere.
 You can always withdraw money by credit-card, however there is an additional fee attached.
 Make sure you have no bills larger than 20 dollars as there is not always enough change.